-The Corporation is responsible for the manufacture and sale of raw sugar together with molasses as a byproduct.
+The Corporation is responsible for the manufacture and sale of raw sugar together with molasses as a by-product.
 The Corporation owns and maintains some 720 kilometres of railway network on which sugar cane is transported to the mills.
 The Corporation is one of the largest sector employers with a workforce of around 2,000 individuals during the peak crushing session.

-The Sugar Industry is important to Fiji's economy as it contributes about 1.9 percent of GDP, generates about 5.9 percent of total exports with a total foreign earning of \$113.3 million in 2011.
-Unlike many other export-oriented industries, most production inputs are domestic and have a high regional impact and crosssectoral linkages.
+The Sugar Industry is important to Fiji's economy as it contributes about 1.4 percent of GDP, generates about 8.1 percent of total exports with a total foreign earning of \$174.6 million in 2012, based on the provisional data from RBF.
+Unlike many other export-oriented industries, most production inputs are domestic and have a high regional impact and cross-sectoral linkages.